digitranslab/jumpstart/docs/versioned_docs/version-2.3.0/how-to/use-s3-presigned-url-to-upload-docs.md

 # Use S3 signed URL to upload documents

-In this how-to guide, you'll learn to upload documents to S3 buckets using the **S3 signed URL** from a ToolJet application.
+In this how-to guide, you'll learn to upload documents to S3 buckets using the **S3 signed URL** from a JumpStart application.

-For this guide, We are going to use one of the existing templates on ToolJet: **S3 File explorer**
+For this guide, We are going to use one of the existing templates on JumpStart: **S3 File explorer**

 :::info using Templates
-On ToolJet Dashboard, Click on the down arrow on the right of the **New App** button, from the dropdown choose the **Choose from template** option.
+On JumpStart Dashboard, Click on the down arrow on the right of the **New App** button, from the dropdown choose the **Choose from template** option.
 :::

 <div style={{textAlign: 'center'}}>